junghans-schneider/extjs-dependencies/README.md

 extjs-dependencies [![NPM version][npm-image]][npm-url]
 ==================

-Resolves and sorts all dependencies of an Ext JS project so you can build without the sencha tool.
+Resolves and sorts all dependencies of an Ext JS project.

 **Features:**